Oxbian/Bitcoin-Price-C/README.md

         sudo apt install gcc make libjson-c-dev libcurl4-openssl-dev

-And also need a network connection to get the bitcoin price from the api
+And also need a network connection to get the bitcoin price from the API

 ## Installation
 --------

         git clone https://github.com/Oxbian/Bitcoin-Price-C.git
-        cd Bitcoin-Price-C/src
-        make
+        cd Bitcoin-Price-C && make
         ./bitcoinprice